 We understand that it is difficult to give up a dog that you’ve cared for and loved.
 However, it does help to keep in mind your original goal – to raise an assistance dog that will improve the quality of life of our nation’s heroes.
 We will be here to support you through this part of the process.
 In our opinion, one of the best ways to deal with your puppy moving off to advanced training is to raise another one!

 What do I do with the puppy if I am planning a trip or vacation?

 If you can take the puppy with you, all the better!
 It would be a good socialization experience for them.
 If not, we will help you arrange to have an approved volunteer puppy sitter care for your puppy.
 If you would like to leave the puppy with a friend or relative, please be aware that the person would need to be approved as a volunteer puppy sitter first.

 What does a puppy sitter do?

-How do I apply to become a puppy raiser or puppy sitter?
+How do I apply to volunteer?

-First, please be sure you have read through all of the information available on this page.
-Then please visit our volunteer page to learn the steps to volunteering.
+Please visit our volunteer page to learn the steps to volunteering.